 Roof and wall cladding must structurally comply with the performance requirements of NZBC Clause B1 Structure.
-Loads may be calculated in accordance with AS/NZS 1170 (Loadings Standard), and these loads are used to develop prescriptive solutions such are found in NZS 3604 Timber Framed Buildings and NASH Standard for Light Steel Framed Buildings.
+Loads are derived from AS/NZS 1170, and those loads have been used to develop prescriptive solutions such as found in NZS 3604, NASH, and the Code of Practice load/span tables.

-AS/AZS 1170.2:2011
+3.2.1 AS/AZS 1170.2:2011

 Designers should be familiar with the current Loadings Code, including amendments.
-Manufacturers' printed technical literature, using different criteria or test values and superseded Standards can information that is not compatible with the latest requirements.
+Manufacturers' printed technical literature should comply with the current requirements of ASA/NZS 1170.